philmander/ant-jstestrunner/README.md

 #JSTestRunner Ant Task

-Automate Javascript unit tests (currently support is limited to [QUnit](http://docs.jquery.com/Qunit)) with Apache Ant.
+Automate Javascript unit tests with Apache Ant.
 The task uses [Phantom JS](http://phantomjs.org/), a headless webkit browser, to open and run html unit test files.

-The Ant task uses the output to report the results to the console and fail the build if any assertions failed or errors were found.
+NB: Currently support is limited to [QUnit](http://docs.jquery.com/Qunit).

-To get started download the ant-jstestrunner jar file and include the following code in your Ant build file.
+To get started [download](https://github.com/philmander/ant-jstestrunner/downloads) the ant-jstestrunner jar file and include the following code in your Ant build file.

 ```xml
 <!-- Define the task -->